fjiangAI/fjiangAI.github.io/_pages/about.md

 [✨ **Latest News**]

+[03/26/24] We released our [CPTS](https://github.com/fjiangAI/CPTS), a Chinese paragraph-level topic structure corpus and its [technique report](https://arxiv.org/pdf/2305.08391).

+[03/05/24] We made [an empirical study for ChatGPT in discourse parsing of dialogue](https://github.com/yxfanSuda/GPTforDDA) and released its [technique report](https://arxiv.org/pdf/2305.08391).

 [02/20/24] We have two papers accepted as the main conference of COLING.

 [01/16/24] We released our [MMAPIS](https://github.com/fjiangAI/MMAPIS), A open-sourced Multi-Modal Automated Academic Papers Interpretation System, and its [technique report](https://arxiv.org/abs/2401.09150).